KimHyeon-Ji/CSGR-Bio/README.md

 # CSGR-Bio

-Code for "Cross -Subject Generalizable Representation Learning with Class-Subject Dual Labels for Biosignals"
+This repository contains the official implementation of Cross-Subject Generalizable Representation Learning with Class-Subject Dual Labels for Biosignals algorithm based on PyTorch.

+##